Water Leaking Into a Car

 If you have a factory-installed sunroof, check the drains.
 Sunroofs leak!
 That's why a factory-installed sunroof has a built-in tray with four drains, one in each corner of the sunroof.
 Sometimes these drain tubes become disconnected or clogged and will cause water to leak into the car.
 Locating the drains and checking them for proper drainage can take some time because they are usually buried in fenders and body panels, but it's time well spent.
 A shortcut to locating the drains is to fill the sunroof tray with water and watch where it goes when it drains.
 It will usually spill out in the front and the rear of the rocker panels.

-Leaks From the Inside of the Car
+Leaks From Inside the Car

 Some leaks into the passenger compartment happen when it hasn't even been raining; they involve fluids created by the car's cooling or heating systems.